LunarG/VulkanTools/layersvt/screenshot_layer.md

 ## Android

-Frame numbers can be specified with the debug.vulkan.screenshot property:
+Frame numbers can be specified with the debug.vulkan.screenshot.frames property:

 ```
-adb shell setprop debug.vulkan.screenshot <framenumbers>
+adb shell setprop debug.vulkan.screenshot.frames <framenumbers>
 ```

 The directory in which to create the image files can be specified with the debug.vulkan.screenshot.dir property: